-Separation anxiety is the most common type of stress and anxiety problem in dogs.
+Separation anxiety in dogs is the most common type of stress and anxiety problem.
 It can cause an otherwise gentle dog to be high-strung and destructive.
 This page looks at the possible causes and symptoms, how to deal with this dog behavioral problem, and how natural herbal and homeopathic remedies can help alleviate anxiety in dogs.

 Does your dog suffer from separation anxiety?
 Ours did.
 When we got Hana (a rescue who got separated from her mom when she was 3 weeks old), she was very clingy and would become very anxious when we left her alone.
 What we found after getting home from work was generally a battlefield ruin: shredded cushion covers, pieces of splinters from the legs of our chairs, a big hole in our tatami mat...
 You got the picture.

 Dogs that are properly trained and socialized can handle being left alone as long as they get lots of TLC when their owners return.
 However, dogs with separation anxiety get freaked out the moment their owners have left home.
 A dog with separation anxiety whines or barks when left alone.
 He also paces, and becomes destructive (e.g. the dog may chew a hole in your sofa or carpet, or may even break through doors and windows.)

 A dog is said to have separation anxiety when he shows signs of distress when you leave him alone.
 This feeling of distress usually begins when he sees signs of you getting ready to leave, e.g. when you are putting on your shoes or picking up your keys.
 Some dogs also show signs of anxiety when you put them in a room and close the door behind you.

 So what causes separation anxiety in dogs?
 How can we deal with this problem?
 Read on...